Vinay9897/javase8demo/README.md

 The Comparator interface is a part of the java.util package.
 It has a single method compare() that needs to return a negative, zero or a positive number based on the comparison.

+A regular expression is a sequence of characters that form a search pattern.
+It is mainly used in pattern matching for searching and editing.
+Regular expressions are most widely used for validating details entered in a form.

+The regex API is distributed under the java.util.regex package and provides classes to work with regular expressions.

+This regex API is used by the String class in four methods: matches(), split(), replaceFirst(), replaceAll()

+The regex API gives us the following:

+MatchResult interface

+Matcher class

+Pattern class

+PatternSyntaxException class

+Best practice: It's preferred to use Pattern and Matcher classes than String.matches, as it compiles the regular expression each time they are called.

+Inner Class
+A class can host another class called inner class.
+An inner class can contain member methods and member variables just as any other class.
+Members of an instance of the inner class can access an instance of an outer class because an inner class is just another member of the outer class.
+Inner classes can also access the outer class's private members.
+An inner class can be static.
+An inner class can have private, protected, public, or package access.

+The Pattern and Matcher classes are the most widely used.